 In this conceptual survey of physics topics, students gain appreciation and understanding of the physical universe via conceptual instruction.
 The phenomena of motion, force, energy, matter, sound, electricity, magnetism, light and the atom are covered.
-The class is taught in a lecture format.
+This is an Online course.
 Prerequisites: MAT 113 or MAT 101 3 Credit Hours